workflow automation · context + tools + approval

 What tools can it connect to?

-Common systems include Slack, email, Asana, GitHub, Shopify, analytics tools, CRMs, docs, and custom APIs.
+Common systems include Slack, email, Asana, GitHub, Shopify, GA4, Klaviyo, CRMs, docs, spreadsheets, and custom APIs.

 If the workflow matters, make it operational.